 We offer the following online learning options to get you started:

 Choose the topic and format that works best for you!

 These are pre-recorded parenting classes on some of our most asked for topics.
-Rent any of the online workshops below for just $15.
+Purchase any of the online workshops below for just $15.
 You can view these workshops as many times as needed.

 Sometimes we unknowingly reinforce unwanted behaviors, and then try to correct behaviors right at the moment kids are least able to learn.
 What’s a parent to do?
 FREE to RENT!

 Do you ever feel like you just can’t get your child to listen to you?
 This is our most popular workshop for a reason!
 PURCHASE NOW.

 Which method of potty training actually works?
 How do I know if my child is ready?
 Is there any way to do this really fast?
 We’ll review the literature supporting our approach as well as tips and tricks we’ve learned from training hundreds of children.
 PURCHASE NOW.

 Wondering how to help your little one adjust to the new sibling who is on the way?
 Or maybe the transition with the first new sibling didn’t go so well and you’re looking for a little help this time around.
 We’ve got you covered!
 PURCHASE NOW.

 Did you know that parents who receive sleep education before a child is 3 months old report smoother roads than those who lack this education?
 Sleep problems don’t have to be the norm…whether your child is 3 months or 3 years of age, help is on the way!
-RENT NOW.
+PURCHASE NOW.